Calling All Cars!: Reception

 The game received "average" reviews according to the review aggregation website Metacritic.
 GameSpot was positive to the game, but was critical of the lack of content for single-player mode.
 IGN, however, said that the multiplayer more than makes up for the single player flaws.
 Some critics slammed the game, which in turn drew a vitriolic response from David Jaffe, stirring up a bit of controversy.
 Jaffe specifically deemed GameSpot's review to be "unfair", but he later went on to call Calling All Cars! a "mistake", specifically in regard to his choice of giving the game a cartoon look which clashed with the "hardcore" style of gameplay.

-Servers

-The servers for Calling All Cars! were taken offline in January 2010.